 My downloadable saving challenge printable bundle includes the four types of savings trackers that we just discussed.
 You can also grab your free savings tracker printable at the end of the article!

 How Do You Use a Money Goal Tracker?

 Using a savings goal tracker printable form is an easy and fun way for how to track savings!

 How to exactly use your printable money tracker will depend on you which one you choose to use.
 Personalized savings charts require a little bit of math – but I’ll give you a general idea of how to fill them out.

 The first step in how to track your money is to identify your goal and the specific amount of money it will take to reach that goal.

 Next, select or create a savings tracker chart that aligns with your goal.
 If the chart you select already has a pre-set monetary denomination, you can print as many as you need to reach your goal – or, if the amount is over your goal, you get to select a few freebie spaces and color in the boxes until the remainder represents the amount you need to save.

 On the other hand, if the worksheet is customizable, grab a calculator to do the math.
 Enter the total amount you need to save and divide that amount by the number of fillable sections.
 That number represents each section.
 You will need to save that much before you can color in the section.

-Finally, as you start saving money for your goal, color in the squares that represent the amount you have saved.
+Finally, as you start saving money for your goal, color in the squares on the visual savings tracker printable that represent the amount you have saved.
 You can keep it basic and just use a pen or pencil to fill in each space – or you can use fun colored pencils or markers to create a colorful worksheet.

-Once the entire chart is colored in, you have reached your goal!
+Once the entire visual money tracker chart is colored in, you have reached your goal!